hertze/PoserFrames/README.md

 ## How to use Poser Frames

-If you install the script as instructed above, it should work out of the box.
-The script will automatically apply a border, which style depends on whether it’s a 2:3 image, a 6:45 image, a 6:7 image, a 4:5 image or a 1:1 image.
+If you install the script as instructed above, it should work out of the box on images with a minimum short side of 1500 px.
+The script will automatically apply a border, which style depends on whether it’s a 2:3 image, a 4:3 image, a 6:7 image, a 4:5 image or a 1:1 image.
 However, it is capable if producing quite a few different looks for each aspect ratio, so you may want to open **PoserFrames.jsx** in a text editor (not a word processor) and experiment with the settings.

 The settings are written as Javascript variable declarations, like this: